 Cons of Peopleperhour:

-- Onboarding video for the first timer could solve this problem.
+- The onboarding video for the first-timer could solve this problem.

 Overall as an Entrepreneur or work from home blogger, you should try this site once to recruit freelancers.
 At the same time, Freelancers can use this website to get jobs.

 Have you used PeoplePerHour before?
 How was your experience with this site to find freelancers or getting new jobs?
 Share your experience & review in the comment section below.

 - How Virtual assistance works & how you make money?